 The OPC's review of CAP cases ensures that allegations of serious misconduct are not processed as Requests for Assistance.
-Of the 743 Requests for Assistance the OPC received in fiscal year 2011-2012, 36 were sent to CAP, and two of these came back to the OPC in this fiscal year as informal complaints.
-Thus, with respect to fiscal year 2011-2012, 34 cases were resolved by CAP.^K The OPC uses the resources normally needed for reviewing and resolving the cases that are handled by CAP to process cases where there are serious ethical violations.
+Of the 622 Requests for Assistance the OPC received in fiscal year 2012-2013, 39 were sent to CAP, and one of these came back to the OPC in this fiscal year as an informal complaint.
+Thus, with respect to fiscal year 2012-2013, 38 cases were resolved by CAP.
+The OPC uses the resources normally needed for reviewing and resolving the cases that are handled by CAP to process cases where there are serious ethical violations.